Learn Salem’s History

 Plummer Hall Built

-Plummer Hall is built for the Salem Athenaeum and Essex Institute.
+Philanthropist Caroline Plummer willed her estate to the construction of Plummer Hall to house the Salem Athenaeum and Essex Institute.

 1857